m0hill/power-spoons/packages/lyrics/README.md

 **From the menu:**
 - **Show/Hide Lyrics**: Toggle overlay visibility
 - **Refresh Lyrics**: Re-fetch lyrics for the current track
+- **Size controls**: Increase/decrease overlay scale or reset to defaults

 **From the overlay:**
 - **Drag**: Click and drag anywhere on the overlay to move it